cmikedev/mystic-mindfulness/README.md

 </br>

 ### 2.1 Search Engine Optimization
 The first priority is to ensure that potential customers who are either already familiar with crystals and are looking to make a purchase or have some familiarity and are perhaps seeking them out for the first time are able to find the Mystic Mindfulness website through a search engine.
 In order to achieve this, the Mystic Mindfulness website utilises a mix of long and short-tail keywords in its meta data.
-These have been carefully selected and curated using the [Wordtracker](https://www.wordtracker.com/search) to judge their effectiveness.
+These have been carefully selected and curated using the [Wordtracker](https://www.wordtracker.com/search) website to judge their effectiveness.
 Additionally, keyword phrases and words have been used throughout the site in order to increase visibility without impacting on value.
 </br>

 ### 2.2 Social Media